coffeman500/three/README.md

 Naming things
 	You can name objects added to scene in order to access them later. ex: object.name = "bleh".
 In order to access bleh: THREE.Scene.getObjectByName("bleh");

+Camera follow:
+	You can use camera.lookAt(position) to point the camera at an object.

+Cameras:
+	Perspective: Objects size depending on where they are from the camera
+	Ortho: All objects are the same size regardless of position